chkworks/awesome-vl/README.md

 * [VL.TheBigBang](https://github.com/chkworks/VL.TheBigBang) - A tutorial series of 42 chapters, covering all nodes and techniques to get you started with the visual programming environment vvvv.
 * [VL.ExtendedTutorials](https://github.com/TobyKLight/VL.ExtendedTutorials) -  Extended tutorial help patches for vvvv gamma, covering common questions as learners move from beginner towards intermediate.
+* [VL.GenerativeGestaltung](https://github.com/phlegma/VL.GenerativeGestaltung) - Sketches from the book "Generative Gestaltung" implemented in vvvv gamma.

 ### Free Tutorial Videos

+* [Tutorial for Absolute Beginners of VL](https://youtube.com/playlist?list=PL2KeRstDQVRRVnzCHEambwAI4yWmpIF-p&si=Jn55GElh-JUdL-0A) - A tutorial series of 7 videos, covering the most basic nodes and techniques.
 * [Model Runtime Editor Design Pattern](https://vvvv.org/contribution/model-runtime-editor-design-pattern) - A convenient way to structure your software and build a flexible app architecture.

 ### Institutes teaching vvvv